Milwaukee-Robotics-Academy/IntroToRobotics/course/course_info/index.rst

 Welcome to Introduction to Robotics
 ===================================

-Welcome to the WPI Global STEM Education Initiative Introduction to Robotics course using the new XRP Robots.
+This course is modified by Milwaukee Robotics Academy based on the WPI Global STEM Education Initiative Introduction to Robotics course using the new XRP Robots.
 This course teaches the basics of robotics and programming using two programming languages: Blockly and Python.
 For new programmers, we recommend that you start with Blockly